LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/compound-data-types.rst

 We create a map much the same way an array is created, with a comma-separated list of values, but with a map we specify the index (key) as well.
-To get an item out of a map, use the ``map->find`` method passing in the key whose value you wish to retrieve.
-As with arrays, there's a ``map->insert`` method that allows you to insert new key/values into the map.
-(See :ref:`the map documentation <map>` for more information.)
+To get an item out of a map, use the `map->find` method passing in the key whose value you wish to retrieve.
+As with arrays, there's a `map->insert` method that allows you to insert new key/values into the map.
+(See the section on the :ref:`map <containers-map>` type for more information.)

 .. note::
    While arrays have a defined order, maps do not.
 Getting an element out of a map by index does not have a well-defined result.
-There is no first, second, nth element in a map, so don't create code that relies on map order - it could change.
+There is no first, second, or *n*\ th element in a map, so don't create code that relies on map order, as it could change.

 Using a Map of Maps
 ===================

-It is common to have scenarios where it makes sense to have nested compound data types.
+It is a common scenario where using nested compound data types makes sense.
 Let's expand our example to change the background color of our web page depending on the time of day.
 We'll add the color information to our existing map::

    <?lasso
       local(hour) = date->hour
       local(time_info) = map(